kyutai-labs/tts_longeval/README.md

 - Provide a number of TTS benchmarks (existing and new) and the possibility to extend to new ones.
     In particular, this includes computing some metrics, such as WER or speaker similarity.

+Note that this is mostly provided for reproducibility of our research work on [delayed stream modeling](https://github.com/kyutai-labs/delayed-streams-modeling/), as well as offering all the implementation details and hopefully some useful bits of code for others.
+I (adefossez) don't have enough time to offer full support for this repository, thus improvements or PR are unlikely to be accepted unless critical, and issues might not get a timely reply.

 ## Requirements

 You will need Python 3.11 at least, and you will need [uv](https://github.com/astral-sh/uv) installed.
-We recommand that you work from a clone of this repository:
+I recommand that you work from a clone of this repository:
 ```
 git clone https://github.com/kyutai-labs/tts_longeval.git
 cd tts_longeval